 7.4.4 Citizenship schemes of work include opportunities for pupils to learn about the legal and human rights that underpin society and encourage pupils to examine their own beliefs and preconceptions.
-Sep 2009 SCL √ Teaching strategies, learning styles and planning tools identified.
+Sep 2009 SCL Teaching strategies, planning tools identi , learning styles and fied.
 7.4.5 Promote equity and high standards for all by identifying underachievement by any particular group of minority ethnic pupils.
-Sep 2009 SCL √ 2008 data analysed (by ethnicity) with the school Head/EAL Coordinator.
-Underachieving pupils identified.
-Support plans written and being implemented.
-7.4.6 Analyse SATs and GCSE data to identify underachieving groups.
+Sep 2009 SCL v school Head/EAL Co ils identified.
+Support 7.4.6 Analyse SATs and GCSE data to identify underachieving groups.
 Plan and monitor interventions to address underachievement.
 Record impact on pupils' rate of progress.
-Sep 2009 SCL √ Data analysed by ethnicity and Key Stage to identify common trends and track cohort performances.
-7.4.7 Establish school systems and policies and disseminate to staff to meet the academic and social needs of all pupils.
-Sep 2009 SCL √ Extended schools meeting attended to co- ordinate activities, e.g. study support.
-"Welcome to Bracknell Forest" booklets translated to Thai and Urdu.
-7.5 Implement a Disability Equality Sche Equality Scheme. me and Gend der Equality Scheme , and implement the Council's Race 7.5.1 Progress the authority's level on the Equality Standard for Local Government to Level 3.
-Mar 2009 CPS New Equalities Framework will be introduced from the new year replacing the Local Government Equality Standard.
-The implications of this for the Council are being assessed.
-7.5.2 Publicise ethnic community mapping data.
-Mar 2008 CPS √ Seminars held on this for elected members, The Bracknell Forest Partnership and Community Cohesion & Engagement Working Group.
-Copies of mapping widely disseminated.
-7.5.3 Develop a strategy for ongoing updating ethnic community mapping.
-Jul 2008 CPS √ School and DWP data widely distributed.
+Sep 2009 SCL Data analysed by et to identify common to cohort performances 7.4.7 Establish school systems and policies and disseminate to staff to meet the academic and social needs of all pupils.
+Sep 2009 SCL V ordinate activities, e nell Forest" booklets 7.5 Implement a Disability Equality Schell Equality Scheme. me and Gend der Equality cheme, and implement the Council's Race 7.5.1 Progress the authority's level on the Equality Standard for Local Government to Level 3.
+Mar 2009 CPS 7.5.2 Publicise ethnic community mapping data.
+Mar 2008 CPS nell Forest mmunity Cohesion & ng Group.
+Copies of 7.5.3 Develop a strategy for ongoing updating ethnic community mapping.
+Jul 2008 CPS School and DWP da nta widely distributed.
 7.5.4 Equality Impact Assessments - refresh guidance, complete training program and complete outstanding EIAs.
-Sep 2008 CPS √ This work Is ongoing beyond September 2008.
-7.5.5 Review arrangements for procurement in light of equalities objectives.
-Dec 2008 CPS √ Training needs have been identified and consultants will be assisting with audit and recommendations for embedding equalities considerations into procurement activities.
-This work will be ongoing beyond December 2008.
-7.5.6 Monitor equalities actions detailed in the Race Equality Scheme, Disability Equality Scheme and Gender Equality Scheme.
-Ongoing CPS RES, DES and GES action plans are being mapped against Community Cohesion Strategy themes in order to annually monitor together.
-7.5.7 Implement the Disability Equality Scheme, the Gender Equality Scheme and the Race Equality Scheme actions due for completion in 2008/09, and progress those actions due for completion in later years.
-Mar 2009 and ongoing CPS CXO ECC SCL √ · CPS: All activities in plans are underway.
-CXO: The vast majority of actions have either been completed or are on track to be completed in the specified timescale.
-One action is outstanding: RES 2.4 Race equality performance indicators and targets to be developed.
-This action should be reallocated to the Performance and Partnerships team under the new CXO structure.
-ECC: All actions on target.
+Sep 2008 CPS This work Is ongoing 2008. g beyond September 7.5.5 Review arrangements for procurement in light of equalities objectives.
+Dec 2008 CPS Training needs have consultants will be a and recommendatio equalities considera procurement activitie ongoing beyond Dec ns for embedding tions into es.
+This work will be 7.5.6 Monitor equalities actions detailed in the Race Equality Scheme, Disability Equality Scheme and Gender Equality Scheme.
+Ongoing CPS RES, DES and GES being mapped agair Cohesion Strategy t annually monitor tog nst Community hemes in order to 7.5.7 Implement the Disability Equality Scheme, the Gender Equality Scheme and the Race Equality Scheme actions due for completion in 2008/09, and progress those actions due for completion in later years.
+Mar 2009 and ongoing CPS CXO ECC SCL CPS: All activities in CXO: The vast major either been complete be completed in the One action is outstatequality performance targets to be developed. plans are underway. prity of actions have ed or are on track to specified timescale.
+Inding: RES 2.4 Race indicators and ped.
+This action at to the Performance am under the new